General GHG emissions regulationRegulation of emissions

 How are GHG emissions monitored, reported and verified?

 EPA’s mandatory GHG Reporting Rule requires reporting of GHG data and other relevant information for facilities in 41 source categories.
-EPA compiles reported GHG emissions to create its annual GHG inventory for the US.
+EPA compiles reported GHG emissions to create its annual GHG inventory for the United States.
 Compliance for covered sources is mandatory and administrative, civil or criminal penalties may apply for violations.
-Several states also have implemented GHG reporting rules, and the reporting thresholds differ by state.
+Several states have also implemented GHG reporting rules, and the reporting thresholds differ by state.
 Entities must comply with both federal and state GHG reporting requirements, if applicable.
+According to EPA, the GHG Reporting Rule covers over 8,000 US facilities.

 GHG emission allowances (or similar emission instruments)Regime